 This guide is simply an overview of the architecture, unlike a tutorial where you follow step-by-step guides.
 Instead, I'll share how you can build a few different pieces and put them together, so let's dive right into the details.

-We need to make a simple database that will hold information about all the players and their selected characters.
+We need to make a simple database containing information about all the players and their selected characters.
 Personally, I'd pick MongoDB because of its simplicity over a relational database.
 A Redis server would suffice too.
 For the sake of this article, I'm using MongoDB with Mongoose.